-\$ python sqlmap.py -l burp.log --scope="(www)?\.target\.(com|net|org)"
+\$ python sqlmap.py -1 burp.log --scope="(www)?\.target\.(com|net|org)"

-7.3.13 Avoid your session to be destroyed after too many unsuccessful requests
+6.3.16 Avoid your session to be destroyed after too many unsuccessful requests

-Switches: --safe-url and --safe-freq
+Options: --safe-url and --safe-freq

 Sometimes web applications or inspection technology in between destroys the session if a certain number of unsuccessful requests is performed.
 This might occur during the detection phase of sqlmap or when it exploits any of the blind SQL injection types.
 Reason why is that the SQL payload does not necessarily returns output and might therefore raise a signal to either the application session management or the inspection technology.